shostakovich/mugim/source/_posts/2013-06-06-how-to-handle-errors-like-a-professional.markdown

 * [Debug it! from PragProg][1]
 * [Troubleshooting, The Developer's #1 Skill][2]

 Do not stop to early.
 Really try to find what happens.
-Even if the error is not that important it is worth to understand what happens.
+Even if the error is not that important or disappeared after a few hours - it is worth to understand what happened.

 For example once we noticed unusally high IO after a Rails update.
 It was not obvious that this was an error.
+We didn't understand what happened and the system worked ok enough - but still something changed and we didn't get why.

 We looked into the issue and found that Rack was caching all our pages on disk.
+It was worth looking into it.
 This could have brought down our whole site during a traffic spike.
-This is also a nice example for a bug that is really hard to catch in advance.

 ## Not every problem is worth fixing

 Not every problem is even worth fixing.
 But in order to do this assessment ,you need to understand what is going on.

-Sometimes a seemingly simple errors, upon further investigation, turns out to be much bigger than anticipated.
+Sometimes a seemingly simple errors, upon further investigation, turn out to be much bigger than anticipated.

 ## There is something to learn and you learn it